Post-traumatic amnesia: Findings

 A comprehensive analysis of literature based on the effects of early rehabilitation of traumatic brain injury concluded that there is no strong evidence linking any one particular practice of post-injury care to a reduced severity in symptoms.
 However, even in the absence of a concrete correlation between a specific rehabilitation program and improved outcomes, the evidence and research available can provide many good suggestions for how to proceed with treatment.
 All rehabilitation strategies reviewed had positive effects on recovery, but none more so than the others.

 The most accurate measure of determining the length of amnesia is still the a behavioural measure, the duration of the episode of post-traumatic amnesia, rather than a neuroimaging technique or an electrophysiological or biochemical technique.
 The length of amnesia is also one of the most accurate predictors for determining later cognitive problems, even more so than the duration of either the coma or the period of loss of consciousness.
 The duration of amnesia after TBI, therefore, can be very useful in the planning the length and intensity of rehabilitation programs for persons affected by PTA.

 History

 C.P.
 Symonds

-Although Franklin described PTA, it was the British physician C. P. Symonds who first discussed the specific amnesiac symptoms that often follow a cerebral contusion, which is a specific kind of traumatic brain injury.
+Although Franklin described PTA, the British physician C. P. Symonds first discussed the specific amnesiac symptoms that often follow a cerebral contusion, which is a specific kind of traumatic brain injury.
 Symonds observed that the patient remains "stuperose, restless and irritable" after recovering consciousness.
 He also identified a recovery period of days to weeks for this post-concussive state.
-Presumably, shorter durations of PTA, which are now included in the definition, were not thought to be serious enough for documentation.
-Most importantly, he identified the amnesia that the patient experiences during this period of recovery, and recommended the use of "formal tests for memory and retention" to assess recovery.
+Presumably, shorter durations of PTA, which are now included in the definition, were deemed too minor for documentation.
+Most importantly, he identified the amnesia typically experienced during this period of recovery, and recommended the use of "formal tests for memory and retention" to assess recovery.